 The project timeline breaks-down by week the team deliverables.
 Projects generally require a short kick-off and start-up period during which the team gets access, reviews and develops their initial project plans, and meet with their consulting counterparts.

 A key tool for the consultants is their empathy.
-Consultants must view how people are performing their work and what obstacles they face daily.
-Consultants must listen to what people are saying about what’s working and what’s not working.
-And finally consultants must understand how people and organizations are feeling about how things are and how they should be and is the leadership taking the time gain alignment between future goals and current realities.
+Consultants view how people are performing their work and what obstacles they face daily.
+Consultants listen to what people are saying about what’s working and what’s not working for them.
+And finally consultants must understand how people and organizations are feeling about how things are and how they should be and the views of the organization about the leadership’s ability to create alignment between future goals and current realities.